mattjmorrison/dotfiles/README.md

 ## Zsh

 At the configurations core is the Z shell.
 When you first open the terminal you will notice the custom prompt.
 The prompt takes up the full width of the terminal and is two or three lines depending on if you are currently in a directory that is a git repo.
 The image below details the core components of the prompt.
 Additionally if you enter a directory that shares the name of a Python virtualenv it will be activated automatically and indicated visually in the prompt.
 The same is true for a directory containing node modules.

 ![zsh-prompt](https://cloud.githubusercontent.com/assets/4416952/4179773/ecec6e52-36d5-11e4-9317-bd6af3313e73.png)

-The shell has many convenience aliases and functions.
-For those I will suggest you look at the zshrc file as it is well organized.
+### Customizing Zsh

+The zsh setup is designed to allow customization.
+You can maintain a separate version controlled repository of zsh configurations and pull that repository into the `dotfiles/custom-configs` directory.
+Any file ending with `.sh` will automatically be sourced when you open a shell.
+You can use this to add additional alias, functions, etc.

 ## Tmux